francoisschwarzentruber/abcd/README.md

-# abcd
+# ABCD Notation

-A super simple ASCII format to represent music scores.
-Technically, this repository provides a program, that preprocesses the file to produce a Lilypond file, and then run the Lilypond engraver to produce a PDF.
+A super simple textual language to represent **music scores**.
+The aim is to be natural to use like **markdown** for writing documents.
+The positions of the musical elements in the text is close to their real positions in the score.
+Technically, this repository provides a program, that preprocesses the file to produce an ABC string, and then produces the output with the library abc.js.
+The name ABCD is a hint to the abc notation.

-# Motivation
+# Motivation - Why?

+## Why not graphical user interfaces?
+In wysiwyg software, like Musescore, Finale, etc. you never know where to click.

+## Why textual languages?
+The only thing to learn with a textual language is the language.
+Everyone knows how to use a text editor.
+Existing textual langages (like abc and lilypond) are very powerful.

+## Why a new textual language?
+Existing languages are difficult to use.
+The project aims at providing an easier to use textual language.
+Here are the main points:
+- Both languages (ABC, Lilypond) have cryptic notations like `[K:bass]` or `\voice...`.
+In particular, adding a voice, a staff or lyrics is a bit tricky in both languages, while it is obvious in ABCD.
-Why?
-Because in wysiwyg software, you never know where to click.
-Among, textual langages, the abc notation is simple but  not sufficiently powerful.
-Otherwise Lilypond is awesome, but combersome to write.
-In particular, all the information concerning a single measure is spread out in the Lilypond source.
-The name abcd is a hint to the abc notation.
-So technically abcd files are just compiled into Lilypond!
+- Both in ABC and Lilypong, all the information concerning a single measure is spread out in the source.

 # Basic example

 A file containing

-        𝄞 2/4    e'2   |  d'4  r4
+        𝄞 2/4    e'2   |  d'  r
-        𝄢     r4 c4 |  c8 c8 c4
+        𝄢        r  c  |  c/ c/ c

 produces the score